zygos/wd-material/material/3-frameworks/4-full-stack/5-project.md

 - It is written in TypeScript.
 - It uses a database.
 You can pick any database(s) you prefer apart from SQLite.
-- Use an ORM or a query builder.
-You can use TypeORM, Kysely, or any other tool you choose.
 - Use Express.js with tRPC or a plain Express.js REST server.
 - Have at least 70% back-end line test coverage for your initial server functionality.
 You can use Vitest or Jest.
 - The project should have a monorepo structure even if it does not have a front end at this point.